streampayments/streamsdk-typescript/MIGRATION_TO_EXPRESS_ADAPTER.md

 ## Overview

-We've successfully implemented a Polar-style Express adapter for the Stream SDK, providing a clean, declarative API for integrating Stream payments into Express.js applications.
+We've successfully implemented an Express adapter for the Stream SDK, providing a clean, declarative API for integrating Stream payments into Express.js applications.

 ## What Was Created